BrinkOfMan/Veggie-Code-Snippets/README.md

 # Veggie-Code
-A web-based project management tool developed to keep users within VSCode and organized.
+A project management tool developed to keep users within VSCode and organized.

 Introduces a variety of snippets to allow for quicker formatting of project management and code organization.